Tuesday, September 27, 2022

 (*Not to underestimate the distances involved, let’s say about 5000 kms as the crow flies, directly over the skies of Kazakhstan, and landing not all that far to the east of Lapp Land and the shamans of the Saami.
 Researchers have, based on mitochondrial DNA evidence, postulated that at some undetermined ancient date, Tibetans migrated from northern Asia and Siberia [see Aldenderfer's 2004 essay, p.
 20, but there is some more recent literature on this subject that could be taken into account], and in more recent times it is clear that, in around the 4th century CE, the Tuyuhun who would be known as ’A-zha in Tibetan migrated from an area close to the northern borders of North Korea into the heartland of Amdo.
 The ’A-zha identity eventually faded until they dissolved into the category of Tibetans.)

 Our chief alternative is surely the least interesting one, which is to let coincidence be coincidence and regard this fact that a word for ‘sky’ is shared between early Tibetans on one side and the Samoyedic and Ob-Ugric languages on the other as being of no significance at all.
-That would also be fine with me, the earth is unlikely to shake one way or the other in anticipation of our at long last settled thinking.
-In the mean time, it’s something to think about.
+That would also be fine with me, the earth is unlikely to shake one way or the other in anticipation of our at-long-last settled thinking.
+In the meantime, it’s something to think about.

 Reading list